UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 Log scales are also useful to show data that has been obtained from multiplication or division, such as ratios.

-The default log transformaton in Altair uses the base 10 which is the most common choice.
+The default log transformation in Altair uses the base 10 which is the most common choice.
 Every step on a log scale is referred to as a difference of an “order of magnitude”.